AusClimateService/data-code-group/terms_of_reference.md

 - Develop [Axiom](https://github.com/AusClimateService/axiom) and related tools used for the CMORisation of final datasets
 -	Fix bugs and in Axiom as reported by Data Custodian
--	Build new functionality into Axiom as requested by Data Steward/Custodian
+-	Build new functionality into Axiom as requested by the Data Custodian and/or Data and Code Lead
 -	Maintain existing documentation, and prepare additional as needed
 -	Advise users of Axiom, including training if required